Sail Training Registration, Information and Policies

 Students should label their belongings and valuables should not be brought to class.
 It is very easy to lose items overboard and Sarnia Sail Training cannot be held responsible for valuables left in the building/yard or on the docks.
 Students are asked to not use electronic devices during lessons.
 Please leave your devices at home where they are safe or in your bags.

-Students will be expected to follow all safety protocols regarding COVID 19.
+Students will be expected to follow all safety protocols regarding COVID 19 as mandated by Lambton Public Health if applicable.
 This is for the safety of the student, our staff and the community in general.
-We will be communicating these rules to all students and publishing them on this site once we have guidance for any changes from 2020.
+We will be communicating these rules to all students and publishing them on this site once we have guidance for any changes from last year.
 We take our direction from local and provincial authorities.
 Failure to adhere to these rules will result in students being sent home as per our Student Conduct policy.

 There will be no disclosure of personal information ‘without consent’, except as may be required or permitted by law, as necessary for the safety of the individual or others in the case of an emergency.